GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  The men sent by John asked Jesus, “John the Baptist has sent us to you, saying, ‘Are you the one who is to come, or shall we look for another?’”
 (Lk.
 7:20).

-(1) In response, Jesus “answered them, ‘Go and tell John . . . the blind receive their sight, the lame walk, lepers are cleansed, and the deaf hear, the dead are raised up, the poor have good news preached to them.
+(1) In response, Jesus “answered them, ‘Go and tell John …the blind receive their sight, the lame walk, lepers are cleansed, and the deaf hear, the dead are raised up, the poor have good news preached to them.
 23 And blessed is the one who is not offended by me’” (Lk.
 7:22-23).

 (2) But despite John’s doubt about Jesus, his support of John never wavered, for Jesus immediately said, “I tell you, among those born of women none is greater than John” (Lk.
 7:28a).

 e.
 Even worse than doubted by an allay, Jesus was betrayed by a friend.
 But, instead of giving into the temptation of bitterness and victim mentality, Jesus continued to love his friend-turned-traitor.

- When Judas “came up to Jesus at once and said, “Greetings, Rabbi!” . . . and kissed him[,] Jesus said to him, “Friend, do what you came to do” (Matt.
+ When Judas “came up to Jesus at once and said, “Greetings, Rabbi!” …and kissed him[,] Jesus said to him, “Friend, do what you came to do” (Matt.
 26:49-50).

 f.
 Jesus was also rejected and abandoned by the very disciples whom he had invested himself for 3½ years.